Welcome to our homepage! Feel free to browse our site for important information, dates, and resources. Please let us know if you have any questions.

 Period 1: 8:30 – 10:15am Period 2: 10:30 – 12:15pm

 Below is the link to register for summer school.
 Hard copies can be found in the main office.

 6th to 7th grade Math Placement Criteria: https://docs.google.com/presentation/d/1qDHt8diyCIxD28Q-fbA3IC-DbqCV1wQI747IF3Nvtc4/edit?pref=2&pli=1#slide=id.p

 Advancement information for 8th graders moving to high school: http://www.srvusd.net/cms/page_view?d=x&piid=&vpid=1422963630482

 Curious about college?
 Check out the link below, "College: Making it Happen - A Guide for Middle School Families".

 Academic Assistance Programs

-- Study Skills Workshops: Workshops offered first Tuesday of each month (exception in October and March) during all three lunches for students whose grades are impacted by poor study skills.
+- Study Skills Workshops: Workshops offered first Tuesday of each month (exceptions in October, November and April) for 6th grade students whose grades are impacted by poor study skills.
 Topics addressed include note-taking, test-taking, organization skills and time management.
 Students should bring their lunches on that day and report directly to the library.
 For additional information, contact the Counseling Office.

 - Peer Mentoring: Peer Mentors are 7th and 8th graders who help 6th graders have a successful transition into middle school.
 Peer Mentors help students get organized, learn how to study, and make friends.
-This program takes place on Tuesdays, during Advisory.
+This program is led by Ms. Susan Irwin.
 If you are interested in having your 6th grader participate in Peer Mentoring, please contact the counseling office.